mirconegri/mirconegri/README.md

 # 👋 Hi, I'm Mirco!

-💻 Computer Science student | 🚀
+💻 Computer Science student at the University of Trento | 🚀
+🎓 Graduated from High School in Applied Sciences
-🎯 Goal: learn, create, and share projects.
+🎯 Goal: Learn, create, and share projects

 ## 🛠️ Technologies & Tools